ln2058/tsukeru-furigana-converter/SECURITY.md

 ## Storage

-- User settings are stored in Chrome Sync Storage.
+- User settings are stored in Sync Storage (Chrome/Edge/Firefox).
-- Optional vocabulary data is stored locally using Chrome Local Storage.
+- Optional vocabulary data is stored locally using Local Storage.
 - No browsing history, page content, or personal data is stored or logged.

 ---

 ## Network Access

-- The extension makes network requests only to the EZFurigana API domain declared in host_permissions.
+- The extension makes network requests only to the EZFurigana API domain declared in host permissions or permissions (Firefox MV2).
 - No wildcard URL access is used.
 - No third-party analytics, trackers, ads, or telemetry are included.
 - All requests are initiated by explicit user actions.